James Conner (general): Early life

 James Conner was born on September 1, 1829, in Charleston, South Carolina.
 Conner was Presbyterian and remarked that he identified with "Ulster" which was an archaic name for what is today known as Northern Ireland.
 Conner was born in Charleston, as were both of his parents, all four of his grandparents were Presbyterians of Scottish descent from Ballymena, Ireland in what is today Northern Ireland.
 After graduating from that state's College in 1849, he studied law and practiced it in Charleston.
-In 1856, he was appointed United States district attorney and served in this office until 1860.
+In 1856, he was appointed United States Attorney for the District of South Carolina and served in this office until 1860.
 Conner authored The History of a Suit at Law (1857).
 He prosecuted the famous case against the slave ship Echo.
 He also prosecuted a member of William Walker's filibustering effort.
 Conner was a secessionist and supported the calling of a secessionist convention.
 Although he was a member of the convention, he did not vote on the ordinance of secession.

 American Civil War

 James Conner participated in the bombardment of Fort Sumter as a captain of the Montgomery Guards, a South Carolina militia unit.
 At the beginning of the Civil War, he declined an appointment as a district attorney for the Confederacy.
 Instead, he became a captain in the Hampton Legion and fought at the Battle of First Bull Run (First Manassas), taking temporary command of the legion after Colonel Wade Hampton was wounded.
 On July 21, 1861, Conner was appointed major of Hampton's Legion.
 After the Battle of Seven Pines during the Peninsula Campaign, he took command of the 22nd North Carolina Volunteer Infantry Regiment.
 During the Seven Days Battles, his leg was broken by a rifle ball during the Battle of Gaines Mill.
 After a two-month recovery period, he returned to lead his regiment at the Battle of Chancellorsville and the Battle of Gettysburg.

 He resigned his command on August 13, 1863, and became a member of the military court of the 2nd Corps, Army of Northern Virginia.
 Returning to field command in 1864, Conner was promoted to brigadier-general on June 1, 1864.
 He temporarily commanded the brigades of Brigadier Generals Samuel McGowan and James H. Lane consecutively during the opening months of the Siege of Petersburg.
-He then led Major-General John B, Kershaw's former brigade during the Shenandoah Valley Campaigns of 1864.
-Six days before the main battle, Conner was severely wounded during a skirmish at Cedar Creek (Fisher's Hill) and he lost a leg to amputation.
+He then led Major-General John B. Kershaw's former brigade during the Shenandoah Valley Campaigns of 1864.
+Six days before the main battle, Conner was severely wounded during a skirmish at Cedar Creek (Fisher's Hill), and he lost a leg to amputation.
 This effectively ended his Confederate States Army field service, although his service record shows an assignment to General Joseph E. Johnston's command on February 25, 1865.
 There is no record of his parole.